What are your admission requirements?

 What is your vaccination policy?

-All students must be fully vaccinated with two doses against COVID 19.
-Regarding other vaccinations, we advise all students to consult with both their doctor and the Public Health Agency of Canada online, which lists recommendations by country.
+All other vaccinations: Regarding other vaccinations, we advise all students to consult with both their doctor and the Public Health Agency of Canada online, which lists recommendations by country.
 Decisions regarding whether to get optional vaccinations are entirely up to the discretion of individual students and their families.

 How many teachers will be on each trip?